By Alana Valentine

 Alana spent months interviewing the gay community of Broome to create a play that asks questions about tolerance, isolation, love, hope and the right to have your story told.
 Griffin is proud to present the world premiere of Ladies Day - a vivid, richly evocative play with a big heart, directed by Darren Yap.

 This production includes enactments of sexual violence.
-If you have questions regarding the content of the play please do not hesitate to call the Griffin office.
+If you have questions regarding the content of the play please contact the Box Office.

 Director Darren Yap